kan01234/post/_posts/2024-09-17-iot-log-retrieval.md

      * The log files within that directory whose timestamps fall within the range (`2024-09-10_10-01.log.gz` to `2024-09-10_10-05.log.gz`)
    * If filtering by log level is required, it further selects only the files with the `_error` suffix (if filtering for errors) or all files (if no filtering).

-3. **Process Each File Sequentially**
+3. **Publish Log Chunks to MQTT**

-   * The device processes each selected log file one by one:
+    * The device publishes each log chunk to the appropriate MQTT topic, ensuring in-order delivery.
-     * **Decompression:** The `.gz` file is decompressed into memory using `gunzip` or a similar tool.
-     * **Filtering (if needed):**
-       * The decompressed log data is parsed.
-       * Log entries that do not match the requested log level are filtered out.
-     * **Prepare for Upload:**
-       * The filtered log entries (or the entire decompressed content if no filtering was applied) are prepared for upload.

-4. **Upload to Cloud Server**

-   * The device establishes a secure connection with the cloud server.
-   * The prepared log data for each file is uploaded sequentially.
-   * Memory used for decompression and filtering is freed after each upload to avoid excessive memory consumption.
+      * Each chunk's payload includes metadata like request_id, timestamp, chunk_sequence, and is_last_chunk.

+4. **Handle Interruptions**

+    * If the upload is interrupted, the progress checkpoint files indicate where to resume upon reconnection/restart.

+5. **Completion and Cleanup**

+    * Once all files are uploaded:
+      * Delete the request JSON file.
+      * Delete the temporary directory and its contents.

 **Memory Usage in Typical case:**

-The largest files would likely be the non-error log files, which are estimated to be around 10.9 MB (uncompressed) or 1.2 MB (compressed).
+The largest files would likely be the non-error log files, which are estimated to be around 10.9 MB (uncompressed) or 5.5 MB (compressed).
-In this case, the maximum memory usage would be around 10.9 MB.
+In this case, the maximum memory usage would be around 5.5 MB.

 #### Drawback: Potential Transfer of Unnecessary Log Data